vijollobo/Maithili_transliterator/README.md

 It provides script conversion utilities between Devanagari and Mithilakshara along with a user-friendly Streamlit frontend.

+## Live Demo
+You can try the app directly here: [Maithili Transliterator](https://maithilitransliterator.streamlit.app/)

 ##  Features
 - Transliterate Maithili text between **Devanagari** and **Mithilakshara**.
 - Trilingual interface with a dropdown for switching between: